daanvancamp/gomoku-AI/README.md

 issues:

-There are no issues at the moment.
+You shouldn't experience any issues at the moment.

 roadmap(in descending priority):